 At just 74 rooms, the property feels intimate, though the lobby remains as regal as ever thanks to its massive crystal chandelier and black-and-white marble floor.
 The 2 dining options include a great Nordic fusion restaurant as well as an all-day dining lounge that serves afternoon tea.
 The lack of a spa is disappointing, but an on-site Swiss chocolate shop helps make up for it.

 Geneva is a notoriously expensive city, and rates follow suit.
-Award stays range from 70,000 to 100,000 Marriott Bonvoy points per night and are a solid option for avoiding the high cash rate — around $740 per night on average for a standard room.
+Award stays range from 70,000 to 100,000 Marriott Bonvoy points per night on average and are a solid option for avoiding the high cash rate — around $740 per night on average for a standard room.

 Hot Tip: Art Deco lovers (and anyone with a taste for history) should check out the Grace Kelly Suite, an homage to the hotel’s famous former guest, complete with a kitchenette and lakefront balcony.